DaniloSantanaleite/DaniloSantanaleite/README.md

 I have a lot of professional experience in administrative tasks, managing deadlines, and preparing management reports.

-Also, I have a strong interest in technology and a genuine curiosity about the field of Web Developme nt.
+Also, I have a strong interest in technology and a genuine curiosity about the field of Web Development.
 Currently, I am deeply engaged in learning HTML, CSS and JavaScript.

 <div style="display: inline_block"><br>
   <img align="center" alt=" Danilo-HTML" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">